FilipaPereira00/FilipaPereira00/README.md

 This is why I decided to become a Software Engineer.

-Besides all technical competencies I've developed over the past few years, being a software engineer student improved my communication and leadership skills and taught me how to effectively work under a lot of pressure.

 It is somehow curious that even though technology,innovation and the future are a massive part of my life, I am also very passionate about History.
 I'm always looking forward to educate myself and to deepen my knowledge because I truly believe that the past is an essencial key to better understand the present and to understand ourselves aswell. :books: